On the tangent bundle and the divisor theory of a general matroid: Introduction

-\begin{theorem}[Tangent class, Todd class, and Chow polynomial] For every loopless matroid \(M\) there exists a canonical \(K\)-class \(\widetilde T_M\in K(X_E)\) whose restriction \(T_M := i_M^*\widetilde T_M\in K(X_M)\) (Definition~\ref{tangent bundle def}) satisfies the following properties: \begin{enumerate} \item[(1)] \emph{Realizable compatibility.} If \(M\) is realizable by \(L\subset k^E\), then \(T_M\) coincides with the \(K\)-class of the tangent bundle of the wonderful compactification \(W_L\). \item[(2)] \emph{Chern class.} We provide two formulas for the Chern class of \(T_M\) (Theorem~\ref{Chris tangent formula} and Corollary~\ref{tangent bundle formula}). \item[(3)] \emph{Todd class and HRR.} The Todd class associated to \(T_M\) agrees with the Todd class appearing in the matroid Hirzebruch--Riemann--Roch formula (Proposition~\ref{prop: HRR}).
-(See Corollary~\ref{Todd class formula}.) \item[(4)] \emph{Chow polynomial via Euler characteristics.} The Euler characteristics of the exterior powers of the cotangent class \(\Omega_M := T_M^\vee\) recover the coefficients of the Chow polynomial: for all \(i\),
+\begin{theorem}[Tangent class, Todd class, and Chow polynomial] For every loopless matroid $M$ there exists a canonical $K$-class $\widetilde T_M\in K(X_E)$ whose restriction $T_M := i_M^*\widetilde T_M\in K(X_M)$ (Definition~\ref{tangent bundle def}) satisfies the following properties: \begin{enumerate} \item[(1)] \emph{Realizable compatibility.} If $M$ is realizable by $L\subset \mathbb{K}^E$, then $T_M$ coincides with the $K$-class of the tangent bundle of the wonderful compactification $W_L$. \item[(2)] \emph{Chern class.} We provide two formulas for the Chern class of $T_M$ (Theorem~\ref{Chris tangent formula} and Theorem~\ref{tangent bundle formula}). \item[(3)] \emph{Todd class and HRR.} The Todd class associated to $T_M$ agrees with the Todd class appearing in Proposition~\ref{prop: HRR}, which formulates the Hirzebruch–Riemann–Roch theorem in the matroid setting.
+(See Corollary~\ref{Todd class formula}.) \item[(4)] \emph{Chow polynomial via Euler characteristics.} The Euler characteristics of the exterior powers of the cotangent class $\Omega_M := T_M^\vee$ recover the coefficients of the Chow polynomial: for all $i$,

 (See Theorem~\ref{Chow polynomial formula}.) \end{enumerate} \end{theorem}